 A popular destination for travelers from every part of the globe, Santa Fe is often visited for its art, architecture, and amazing cuisine.
 Less understood is the thread that ties all of these elements together: the Sacred.
 On our tour, explore Santa Fe’s diverse spiritual traditions through museum visits, guided walks, seminar discussions, a Pueblo excursion and more.
 Understand the connection between land, people, and the Sacred in the Land of Enchantment.

 Since its founding, Santa Fe has been a crossroads of different spiritual traditions and the art, architecture, food, and religious practices they each inspire.
 The city and the mountains surrounding it are held sacred by the many Indigenous Pueblo tribes who still today make their home there.
 These tribes have done a remarkable job preserving their traditions — and piecing them back together when lost or stolen — and have maintained their sacred traditions through dance, feast days, and arts like pottery and weaving.
 When Spain claimed New Mexico for its own, European Catholicism was imported into the land and many Pueblo tribes have syncretized their original spiritual ways within the broader framework of the Catholic Church.
-A diaspora of Jewish immigrants in West Texas and New Mexico eventually made Santa Fe their home as well, so that a deep stream of Judaism can be found throughout the town, perhaps most famously in the farolitos that are placed on the rooftops of traditional homes each winter – a secret way of letting other Jews know that this would be a home where they would find safety and sanctuary.
+A diaspora of Jewish immigrants in West Texas and New Mexico eventually made Santa Fe their home as well, so that a deep stream of Judaism can be found throughout the town, perhaps most famously in the farolitos that are placed on the rooftops of traditional homes each winter – a secret way, say local stories, of letting other Jews know that this would be a home where they would find safety and sanctuary.

 From the beginning of the 19th century into our current time, Santa Fe and northern New Mexico have been a kind of magnet, drawing in various spiritual traditions – from Zen Buddhism to Kundalini Yoga – and have become synonymous with spiritual wellness.